-My favorite stories are love stories, but not all love stories end with a fairy tale ending.
+My favorite stories are love stories, but not all love stories have a fairy-tale ending.
 So is the story of Princess Naupaka and Kaui, a fisherman.
 Naupaka’s sister, Pele, was jealous of their love and went after them with a vengeance.
 To escape her wrath, Naupaka took the flower from behind her ear, tore it in half, gave one half to Kaui, and kept the other half for herself.
 With this, one fled to the mountains and one fled to the sea, forever separated but symbolized as two parts of a whole.
-Today, you will find these half flowers, Naupaka Kahakai by the sea and Naupaka Kuahiwi in the mountains, longing for the day that they can be reunited :sparkles:
+Today, you will find these half flowers, Naupaka Kahakai by the sea and Naupaka Kuahiwi in the mountains, longing for the day that they can be reunited.

 Inspired by my grandmother’s cherished quilt pieces, this print honors her Kalo (taro) quilt pattern—hand-stitched with love in her home in Makuʻu, Puna on Hawai’i island.
 The design element reflects the deep roots of ʻohana, nourishment, and connection to ʻāina.